mpanunto/NFDRS_FEMS/README.md

 ![screenshot_NFDRS_FEMS_2.png](/docs/screenshot_NFDRS_FEMS_2.png)

 ### Select Indices to Process
 Specify one or more fire danger incices to process.
-The selected indices will be present in the output CSVs and will also have charts generated.
+The selected indices will be present in the output CSVs and will also have charts generated (if requested).
 Charts are available for 1000HrFM, 100HrFM, 10HrFM, 1HrFM, BI, ERC, IC, KBDI, and SC.

 ### StationList CSV
 Users must provide the [StationList.csv](https://github.com/mpanunto/NFDRS_FEMS/blob/main/StationList.csv) file as input, which specifies the stations to include in the analysis and which fuel model to use for each.
 The CSV also provides the corresponding GACC and PSA for each station, which is critical for correctly averaging the data across stations to generate accurate GACC/PSA-level values and charts.
 This CSV is included in the repository download, and is pre-populated with default stations from the Northern California Geographic Area Coordination Center (ONCC).
 Users may freely edit this file to include any stations they wish to process.